PacoVu/havenondemand-android/README.md

 >Note:

->In the case of a parameter type is an array<>, the key must be defined as “arrays” and the value must be a Map\<String,String\> object with the key is the parameter name and the values separated by commas ",".
+>In the case of a parameter type is an array<>, the key must be defined as "arrays" and the value must be a Map\<String,String\> object with the key is the parameter name and the values separated by commas ",".
 >E.g.:
 ##
     Map<String, String> entity_array = new HashMap<String, String>();